Tina Kahniashvili

 Tina Kahniashvili is a Georgian physicist and researcher.
 She studies theoretical cosmology, gravitational waves, theoretical astrophysics (including magnetohydrodynamics and cosmological turbulence), and dark energy.
-She is a professor of physics and astronomy at Ilia State University, an associate research professor at Carnegie Mellon University, and is the chief scientist at Abastumani Astrophysical Observatory.
+She is a professor of physics and astronomy at Ilia State University, a research professor at Carnegie Mellon University, and is the chief scientist at Abastumani Astrophysical Observatory.

 Education

 Kahniashvili first studied at Tbilisi State University, where she completed several degrees with highest honors.
 She obtained Bachelor of Science degrees in physics education (1983) and theoretical physics (1984) before pursuing a Master of Science in physics with a further concentration in theoretical physics in 1984.
 Her master's thesis was entitled "Gauge Invariant Theory of Gravitational Perturbations" and was supervised by Vladimir Nikolaevich Lukash.

 In 1988, Kahniashvili completed a Ph.D in physics at the Russian Space Research Institute (IKI).
 Her dissertation was titled "Gravitational Instability in the Universe with Weakly Interacting Particles," and her work was again supervised by Lukash, now joined by Igor Dmitriyevich Novikov.
 She completed a senior doctoral fellowship at the Astro Space Center of Russian Academy of Sciences in 1999.

 Kahniashvili went on to earn a Sc.D (Habilitation) in physical and mathematical sciences at the Lebedev Physical Institute in 2000, a branch of the Russian Academy of Sciences.
 Her final dissertation was titled "Cosmic Microwave Background Anisotropies and Large Scale Structure Formation."